 Guard and Reserve members on active duty for less than 30 days receive a different type of housing allowance than active duty members.
 This type of housing allowance is known as Basic Allowance for Housing Reserve Component/Transit, and pays less, on average, than Basic Allowance for Housing (BAH) Type I, which is based upon a member's rank, dependency status, and location of assignment.

 Involuntary Separation Pay Charts

 Military members who are involuntarily separated from the military may be entitled to involuntary separation pay (severance pay).
-These charts list the full-rate of involuntary separation pay for members who are involuntarily separated during calendar year 2008.
+This chart lists the full-rate of involuntary separation pay for active duty members who are involuntarily separated during calendary year 2009.

-These charts depicts the average annual salary for members of the National Guard for the calendar year of 2008.
+These charts depict the average annual salary for members of the Army and Air National Guard for the calendar year of 2009.